I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltenumerateinstanceinformationbydeviceobject.md

 <p> </p>

 ## -remarks
 <p>Using the <i>Index</i> parameter is simply a way for <b>FltEnumerateInstanceInformationByDeviceObject</b> to select among minifilter driver instances and legacy filter drivers in the instance/filter list for the volume that is related to <i>DeviceObject</i>.
 Because the minifilter driver instances in the instance/filter list can change at any time, two calls to <b>FltEnumerateInstanceInformationByDeviceObject</b> with the same <i>Index</i> and <i>DeviceObject</i> values are not guaranteed to return the same result.</p>

 <p>This routine will return both legacy filter driver information and minifilter driver instance information when the value of the <i>InformationClass</i> parameter is <b>InstanceAggregateStandardInformation</b>.</p>

-<p>Using the <i>Index</i> parameter is simply a way for <b>FltEnumerateInstanceInformationByDeviceObject</b> to select among minifilter driver instances and legacy filter drivers in the instance/filter list for the volume that is related to <i>DeviceObject</i>.
-Because the minifilter driver instances in the instance/filter list can change at any time, two calls to <b>FltEnumerateInstanceInformationByDeviceObject</b> with the same <i>Index</i> and <i>DeviceObject</i> values are not guaranteed to return the same result.</p>

-<p>This routine will return both legacy filter driver information and minifilter driver instance information when the value of the <i>InformationClass</i> parameter is <b>InstanceAggregateStandardInformation</b>.</p>